top of page

 To illustrate how to sell on Amazon UK in real life, consider the example of Chris, the owner of a German homeware brand.
 His products were performing well locally, but growth had levelled off.
 He wanted to tap into a larger market without committing to building his own warehouse in the UK.

 Chris chose the UK marketplace because of its strong demand and fast delivery expectations.
 He used FBA to scale quickly but soon realised the prep requirements slowed him down.
-Incorrect labelling, packaging standards and inbound compliance issues were causing delays.
+Incorrect labelling, packaging standards, and inbound compliance issues were causing delays.

+That is when Chris partnered with Blue30.
 Blue30 took over his FBA prep completely, including:

-• Labelling
+• Labelling.

-• Bundling
+• Bundling.

-• Quality checks
+• Quality checks.

-• Carton and pallet preparation
+• Carton and pallet preparation.

-• Fast shipping into UK fulfilment centres
+• Fast shipping into UK fulfilment centres.

 This allowed Chris to:

-• Expand into the UK six months faster
+• Expand into the UK six months faster.

-• Reduce inbound errors
+• Reduce inbound errors.

-• Keep stock consistently available
+• Keep stock consistently available.

-• Scale his sales volume without adding operational stress
+• Scale his sales volume without adding operational stress.

-Today his UK marketplace is one of his strongest revenue channels, proving how the right fulfilment partner can transform scalability.
+Today, his UK marketplace is one of his strongest revenue channels, proving how the right fulfilment partner can transform scalability.

 Common Questions About How to Sell on Amazon UK